Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plant evolution & pollinator game.md

 200 MYA – insects evolved wings
 **Angiosperms** (the flowering plants) – very exciting and the most diverse group of plants, still only evolved very recently (10)

 Number order of photos:
 1, 13, 4, 6, 7, 9, 11, 3, 2, 12, 5, 8, 10 (from most basal to most recetly evolved)

-**Plant fossil details:**
+#### Plant fossil details:

 All the fossils came from the Dover area and illustrate the horsetail point at 400 million years ago, NOTE, the ferns are seed ferns, which developed after seeds evolved, they are not the spore producing ferns we see today and evolved with the horsetails.
 The sketch of a horsetail on the timeline should help the children envisage what Annularia and Calamites looked like.

--Alethopteris: these are the leaves of seed fern (which are now extinct).
+- Alethopteris: these are the leaves of seed fern (which are now extinct).
 The leaves are relatively long and thin and end in more of a point compared to neuropteris, see number 1.
--Neuropteris: also leaves of an extinct seed fern.
+- Neuropteris: also leaves of an extinct seed fern.
 These are the fat leaves with blunt, rounded ends, most of the leaves in the fossils are neuropteris.
--Annularia: also called Asterophyllites - don't think there is a difference.
+- Annularia: also called Asterophyllites - don't think there is a difference.
 These are the leaf whorls of an extinct horsetail.
 (The leaves are spread concentrically about a point).
 There is only one of these in the fossils, next to number 3.
--Calamites: the stems of the horsetail.
+- Calamites: the stems of the horsetail.
 Can be recognised by the segmented stems.
 These are related to the modern horsetail.
 See number 2 for some well segmented ones, but also the largest one.

-**Ginkgo facts:**
+#### Ginkgo facts:

 The leaves are from the Dept of Plant Sciences.
 It is the species Ginkgo biloba (maidenhair tree) and has no living relatives!
 It even has its division (equivalent to an animal phylum).
 Phylum is the next classification step down from Kingdom, so to illustrate how different it is, you can explain that within the animals there are the ‘chordata’ (or vertebrates).
 Ginkgo is as different to a fellow plant as vertebrates are to invertebrates, e.g. tigers and insects!
 Expansion of the main points on the timeline:

 Major developments in the evolution of plants:

-1) Multicellularity
+1. Multicellularity
    Plants have different tissue types, like we do, so needed to be made up of more than one cell.

-2) Cuticle
+2. Cuticle
    Once out of the water, plants needed to avoid drying out, so they evolved a waxy layer that prevented water loss (C)

-3) Stomata
+3. Stomata
    This waxy layer is a barrier to gas exchange – plants need carbon dioxide for photosynthesis so they evolved little openings in the cuticle to let carbon dioxide in and oxygen out (E)

-4) Xylem
+4. Xylem
    Plants needed to transport water from the base if they were going to be able to grow upwards, xylem allow for water transport (see coloured flowers demonstration).
 Xylem also provide support for upward growth as they are reinforced with lignin (G,I)

-5) Phloem
+5. Phloem
    Some parts of the plant are underground, and hence can’t photosynthesise, so need sugar delivered to them, phloem tubes transport these sugars (D,I)

-6) Roots
+6. Roots
    Plants have had some kind of anchoring since the movement of plants onto land, initially role fullfilled by fungi, but in order to grow up, plants first had to grow down.
 (F)

 Xylem, phloem and roots all evolved at roughly the same time, with all three features supporting each other, there is also confusion due to the limited evidence provided by the fossil record (roots particularly fossilise poorly).
 Leaves evolved multiple times, early leaves (microphylls) had a single vein, whilst the leaves we recognise today (megaphylls) evolved on four independant occassions (in the ferns, horsetails, progymnosperms, and seed plants)

-7) Dominant sporophyte
+7. Dominant sporophyte
    Previously the haploid phase (like our sperm) had been the main part of the life cycle, but these need a lot of water, there needed to be a switch to the more resilient diploid (like us) in order to develop further

-8) Seeds
+8. Seeds
    As the world dried out 250 million years ago, plants needed to protect their ‘eggs’ and evolved seeds (A)

-9) Pollen tubes
+9. Pollen tubes
    These allow the pollen to grow down to the egg and fertilise it (and can be seen in another demonstration) (B)

-10) Showy flowers
+10. Showy flowers
     Once flowers had evolved, they could be adapted to as many different forms as there were pollinators (see the pollinators game) (H)

-**Pollinator game**
+### Pollinator game

 Flowers are a plant’s way of manipulating somebody else, usually an animal but sometimes the wind, into carrying its pollen around for it.
 Start by asking them to think of pollinators, they’ll probably say bees.
 Then introduce the other forms – and show them the tiles (1-8).